monisun/yowl/README.md

 - [x] Search results page
    - [x] Infinite scroll for restaurant results
    - [x] Implement map view of restaurant results.
-(CLGeocoder seems to be throttling, so only 1 marker is loaded.)
+Map markers are loaded for all Business results.
+   - [x] Map automatically renders to include all markers within view bounds.
    - [x] Integrated Google Maps iOS SDK to render maps in normal, satellite, or hybrid view modes.
    - [x] Implemented Location Services to ask user for permission to access location while app is in foreground.
    - [x] Map automatically recenters to user's current location via center pin.